|Prerequisite:||CPSC 225, CPSC 284, and a grade of C or better in CPSC 240.|

 Students are expected to conduct themselves in a manner consistent with the letter and spirit of the UMW Honor Constitution, as well as the CPSC department honor policy.
 For this class in particular:

 For labs, collaboration is OK.
 The goal of the labs is to ensure you understand the concepts we are going over.

-For projects, you may discuss the ideas with other students, but all of your work must be your own.
-You must yourself write and understand everything in each assignment you submit.
-It is an honor code violation to copy directly from another student either by copy and paste or by transcription, or to copy from the web.
+For projects, your work must be your own.
+You may discuss the project with others, but the code in your project must be entirely written by you.
+It is an honor code violation to copy code from someone else either by copy and paste or by transcription, or to copy from the web.